A New Dawn in Indie Filmmaking…

 “We Make Movies” – Official Trailer, Matt Tory

-The film after some natty credits and font, takes us to a film set standing in as “Arabia”.
-There an Indiana Jones character – complete with that trademark jacket, hat and whip – is fighting a green monster which wouldn’t look out-of-place in those early Star Trek days.
-And making Shatner’s Captain Kirk’s battle with the Gorn (thanks Darlin’ Husband) look the most realistic man vs beast moment since movies began.
-This telling you straight away this is not a tale of how to make blockbuster movie on a big budget…but how to make an
+The film after some natty credits and font takes us to a film set standing in as “Arabia”.
+There an Indiana Jones character – complete with that trademark jacket, hat and whip – is fighting a green monster that wouldn’t look out-of-place in those early Star Trek days.
+This making Shatner’s Captain Kirk’s battle with the Gorn (thanks Darlin’ Husband) look the most realistic man vs beast moment since movies began.
+This telling you straight away this is not a tale of how to make a blockbuster movie on a big budget…but how to make an

 Indy Indie film.

 Garth tells them of another actor, Leonard (Zack Slort) who might be interested, the three become four.
-Leonard, comes over as a wannabe thesp.
+Leonard comes over as a wannabe thesp.
 Making his demands and proclaiming himself as a method actor with his name pronounced Leo-nard.
 It gets me wondering if he and Stevphen will clash egos… Then they become five, after Donny’s cousin, Jessica (Anne Crockett) is encouraged to join the cast as a love interest for Leonards leading part.
-Which she agrees to join the boys almost reluctantly, as she’s initially more keen to text her buddies.
+She agrees to join the boys almost reluctantly, as she’s initially more keen to text her buddies.
 A one time friend and actor in Stevphen’s productions, Curtis also is keen to join this cast and crew.
-But he’s flatly turned down by Stevphen. and throughout the film this man seen to be Stevphen’s nemesis…
+But he’s flatly turned down by Stevphen. and throughout the film, this man was seen to be Stevphen’s nemesis…

 Stevphen is seen to have a chink in his armour as he, Leonard and Garth fall for Jessica.
 With these three men then jostling for her attention in their own unique ways.
 Stevphen so besotted he asks for advice from Donny, proclaiming that she’s the one for him.. but is he the one for her?
 Stevphen’s heartbreak at not being the one for her leads to repercussions, recriminations and revelations .. as the cast and crew’s relationships are tested off-screen…